Orange-OpenSource/fqdn/README.md

 compatible with the [RFC 1035](https://tools.ietf.org/html/rfc1035).

 So, all comparisons between character strings (e.g., labels, domain names, etc.) are done in a case-insensitive manner.
-Of course, FQDN hashing should follow this behaviour.
+Of course, FQDN hashing follows this behaviour.

 Notice that this RFC introduces some size limits which are not defaulty set by this crate.